 - 8.1 Our school has an interactive screen available in every classroom in addition to a computer room with a network of computers for groups of children.
 The school has Internet access for computers in the computer room and in other areas of the school.
-We keep resources for IT, including software, in a central store in the computer room.
+We keep resources for ICT, including software, in a central store in the computer room.
 Class teachers have their own software to support their own individual curriculum in their classroom.
-The school also provides a class set of iPads, a set of iPads for EYFS and a class set of tablets which are timetabled for use throughout the school. - 8.2 Along with the computers, the school has the following:
+The school also provides the following iPad provisions: - Pre-Reception and Reception Share 8 iPads. - Kindergarten, Intermediate and Transition Each class has a class set of iPads. - Junior Classes (Lower One, Upper One, Lower Two and Upper Two) - Each child has their own iPad which they own and is paid for by parents via a purchase scheme. - 8.2 Along with the computers, the school has the following: